Scalable Data-Driven Basis Selection for Linear Machine Learning Interatomic Potentials: Results

 \section{Results}

 We present a number of benchmark results to test the proposed parameter estimation methods.
-In all benchmarks, a dataset was divided into training, validation, and test sets.
-The best checkpoint model was identified as the one achieving the lowest error on the validation set.
-For models of size $t$, the best checkpoint corresponds to the model with the best validation performance while having at most $t$ basis functions in the active set.
-These checkpoint models were then used to evaluate performance on the test set.
 In this section, we refer to the homotopy LASSO solver and the Orthogonal Matching Pursuit solver, introduced in Section~\ref{sec:cvxs}, respectively, as {ASP} and {OMP}.
 We employ a Julia implementation {\tt ActiveSetPursuit.jl}~\cite{ActiveSetPursuitJL} of the BPdual, Homotopy, and OMP algorithms, based on~\cite{ASP}.

-An artifact of the BPDN model is its tendency to shrink coefficients toward zero as a result of the $\ell_1$-regularization.
+An artifact of the ASP(BPDN) model is its tendency to shrink coefficients toward zero as a result of the $\ell_1$-regularization.
 To de-bias~\cite{10.1111/rssb.12026, 10.1214/14-AOS1221} the model, we applied a post-processing step using truncated singular value decomposition (TSVD) to refine the final coefficients.
 TSVD mitigates this issue by projecting the solution onto a lower-dimensional subspace, filtering out small singular values that contribute to numerical instability while preserving the dominant structures in the solution.
 This post-processing step thus improves both the accuracy and robustness of the final coefficient estimates.
 Further details on the TSVD procedure and its effects on the results can be found in Appendix~\ref{app:tsvd}.
+Selecting the truncation parameter for the TSVD post-processing requires a validation set.
+The dataset splitting procedure is described in the following subsections.

 Apart from test errors, a key indicator of a machine-learned interatomic potential’s quality is its stability—the ability to sustain long molecular dynamics (MD) simulations while ensuring the system remains in physically meaningful states without divergence or instability.
 To assess the stability of the ACE potentials, we conducted NVT MD simulations on test set configurations at 300K and 500K, using a 5-femtosecond timestep over a 1-nanosecond trajectory for metals and semi-metals, and a 1-femtosecond timestep over a 1-nanosecond trajectory for water.
 Our results confirmed the stability of {\em all} fitted ACE potentials under these conditions.
 For more details please refer to \textit{Supplementary Information}.